marcioAlmada/epilog/README.md

 epilog /path/to/monolog/file.log
 ```

-While epilog is monitoring the log file (or the fake stream), hit `[return]` to see a nice interactive menu:
+While epilog is monitoring the log file (or a fake stream), hit `[return]` to see a nice interactive menu:

 ```
 $ [ ⏎ ]